Amitpnk/Onion-architecture-ASP.NET-Core/README.md

 This is default white application for ASP.NET Core API development

-This whiteapp contains following features, uncheck feature need to implement yet
+This whiteapp contains following features, uncheck feature need to implement yet.
+Features will be implemented in infrastructure layer.
+You can plug and play based on your project.

 - [x] Application is implemented on Onion architecture
 - [x] API